EgleHelms/imageboard/readme.md

 # Image board full-stack app

 ### Features:
-    create posts, add am image, like, update your post.
+    create posts, add an image, like, update your post.

 #### Tools used:
     - React JS